 Mr. Jones passes away and leaves the property to his three sons in his will.

 Again, neither the sons nor the estate initiated probate.

 A few years later the sons try to sell the property, but the buyer’s title company will not insure the above chain of title.

-In this case, there are two title defects that need to be cleared.
+In this case, there are two defective transfers that need to be cleared.

 In addition, because one of the defective transfers was done so long ago, there is no realistic way to go through the probate process in the present day.